paltoalko/StreamerApp/README.md

 # Streamer Management Application

-This project is a Streamer Management Application that allows users to view, submit, and interact with streamers on different platforms.
+The Streamer Management Application is a web-based application that allows users to view, submit, and interact with streamers on different platforms.
+It provides a user-friendly interface for managing streamers, including upvoting, downvoting, and viewing detailed information.
+The application is built using React, React Router, Material-UI, and integrates with a backend API for data retrieval and submission.
+It also includes unit tests to ensure the reliability of the codebase.
+Explore the Streamer Management Application to discover and engage with your favorite streamers.

 ## Table of Contents